thevivotran/thevivotran/README.md

 - 👋 Hi, I’m @thevivotran
-- 👀 I’m interested in Geospatial Data
+- 👀 I’m a Data Engineer
-- 🌱 I’m currently learning Data Analyst and Data Science
 - 📫 How to reach me thevivotran@gmail.com

 <!---